farmera/sare_grant/post_processing_steps.md

 While a number of technical details are discussed we hope to present them in a manner that remains accessible to non-technical users.
 A primary goal of this study is to provide information and access to methods for working farmers, not technical people.
-Of course there will always be specialized knowledge and one cannot be expected to know all of it.
-Still, much of this work is accessible, more so than might appear on first blush.
+Of course there will always be specialized knowledge, one cannot be expected to know all of it.
+Still, much of this work is accessible, more so than might first appear.
-It's an under-appreciated fact that growers are, as a rule, quite adept at picking up a new technology.
+It's an under-appreciated fact that growers are, as a rule, adept at picking up a new technology as often they must be.
-Often they have had to be.

 #### Open Source Automation Tools

-* A range of open source tools is available to assist in processing multi-spectral imagery.
+* A range of open source tools are available to assist in processing multi-spectral imagery.
-* Automation of the processing steps is both possible and desirable using open source tools.
+* Automation of the processing steps is both possible and desirable using open source models.
-* In this way one may achieve, at reasonable cost, a level of sophistication once beyond reach.

 Our study made use of a number of software tools and libraries that are freely available as open source projects.
 Among other things, 'open-source' means that installing, learning and using these software products is open to anyone who has an interest.
 There are no licensing fees.
-In the context of this project all tools described here have been applied during the study and new code continues to be added on a daily basis to our project repository [here]().
+In the context of this project all tools described have been applied during the study and new code continues to be added on a daily basis to our project repository [here]().
-We have drawn on the strength of these open-source tools in order to implement many pre- and post-processing steps.
+We have drawn on the strength of open-source tools in order to implement many pre- and post-processing steps.
 In fact, even the drone used in the study runs a stripped-down version of the open-source Linux operating system, i.e. one may login, get a command prompt, and execute code on the drone.